-As of March 31, 2019, we had working capital of \$19.4 million, compared to working capital of \$79.8 million as of December 31, 2018.
-The decrease in our working capital was primarily due a decrease in cash and cash equivalents related to the acquisition of Dynasty, an increase in other current liabilities due to the \$6.0 million Holdback Amount related to the Dynasty acquisition and recording of lease liabilities associated with the adoption of ASU 2016-02, and increases in accrued expenses and deferred revenue.
-The decrease in our working capital was partially offset by increases in prepaid expenses and other current assets, accounts receivable due to an increase in revenue from Value+ services and a decrease in accrued employee expenses.
+As of September 30, 2019, we had working capital of \$22.4 million, compared to working capital of \$79.8 million as of December 31, 2018.
+The decrease in our working capital was primarily due to a decrease in cash and cash equivalents related to the acquisition of Dynasty, an increase in other current liabilities due to the \$6.0 million Holdback Amount related to the Dynasty acquisition, the recording of lease liabilities associated with the adoption of ASU 2016-02, and increases in accrued employee expenses and accrued expenses.
+The decrease in our working capital was partially offset by increases in prepaid expenses and other current assets, investment securities-current, and accounts receivable due to an increase in revenue from Value+ services.